tinykishore/LandSphere/README.md

 - Viewing the available land according to the preferences

-- Displaying list of land on sale
+- Displaying a list of land for sale

-- No broker or middle-man rather direct deal with the group
+- No broker or middleman, rather a  direct deal with the group

 - Booking and cancellation convenience

-- Distributing the land among the successors with respect of division index for each successor
+- Distributing the land among the successors with respect to the division index for each successor

 - Flexibility with the payment and advantage

-- No direct deal with governmental organization
+- No direct deal with a governmental organization
 - *and so on*...